 Mr. Fred is a successful business owner and is doing well in all walks of life.
 One night, after dinner he felt discomfort on his lower chest, this was accompanied by the sudden onset of intense fear that he was going to die.
 He was sweating a lot and his heart was pounding, he was rushed to a hospital and a number of investigations were carried out to rule out cardiac and pulmonary causes.
 Though all investigations remained normal, these attacks occurred sporadically, with no specific triggers.
 He underwent a myriad of investigations, all of which were negative.
 By now he was also on a cocktail of medications, which dint seem to help either.
 These attacks kept happening, and more alarmingly were increasing in frequency.

 Mr. Fred is most likely suffering from panic attacks.
-Panic attacks are brief episodes of intense anxiety accompanied by fears of death or of losing control.
-This is often associated with palpitations, tremors, sweating, dizziness and abdominal discomfort.
+Panic attacks are brief episodes of intense anxiety often accompanied by fears of death or of losing control.
+These are often associated with palpitations, tremors, sweating, dizziness or abdominal discomfort.
 Up to 3% of the population may be suffering from panic disorder(recurrent panic attacks), and at least 10 times that number from panic attacks.
 Women are affected 3 times more than men and panic episodes often begin in the mid-twenties.

 What causes Panic attacks ?

 Dysfunction in the anxiety circuits in the amygdala(region of the brain responsible for emotion and learning).
 An imbalance between excitatory and inhibitory neurochemicals are also implicated.
 These abnormalities may be inherited from one’s parents.
 Despite evidence of strong genetic causation, single genes have not been identified.
 After the first attack, there is usually anticipatory anxiety that predisposes one to another attack.